 The young modellers in ecology workshops offer a relaxed and open-minded atmosphere that encourages the exchange of experiences and ideas with other young researchers and our invited keynote speakers.
-Therefore, if you are also working on ecological modelling as a Bachelor, Master or PhD student, you are welcome to present your work as a talk or poster.
-Moreover, if there are certain skills you could share, propose your own student-led workshop!
-See what previous attendees have to say about their own experiences.
+The workshop is directed at early stage scientists (Bachelor, Master or PhD students) who in any way are connected to ecological modelling through their project/work.

 Charlotte Sieger, University of Würzburg

 Sarah Franz, University of Würzburg

 Which platform will the workshop be based on?